SidBaines/ricochet-robots-rl/docs/README.md

 ## Progress Notes Overview
 The folder ProgressNotes now organizes progress by concrete tasks, each with an implementation summary.
-Reviews will be added separately as `<TASK>_Review.md` files.
+Reviews are added separately as `<TASK>_Review.md` files.

 ### Task Index
 - `Environment_Implementation.md`